No Tag

 No Tag broke bar consumption records while their audience broke heads.
 It was a volatile combination, the consequences of which had shadowed the tough Auckland punk four-piece out on the hard West Auckland hall scene and at inner city Auckland venues.

-The 1982 poster for the Can We Get Away With It tour
+The 1983 poster for No Tag's Can We Get Away With It tour.

 Pub Song (live in Auckland, 1983)